Playing To Win

 What is Digital Strategy, Anyway?

 These days, the strategy subject about which I get asked most frequently is ‘digital strategy.’
 How can my strategy benefit from digital transformation?
 How does Playing to Win apply to digital strategy?
 Because of the sheer volume of these related questions, I am dedicating my 32nd Playing to Win/Practitioner Insights (PTW/PI) piece to What is Digital Strategy, Anyway?
+(Links for the rest of the PTW/PI series can be found here.)

 Why the Fascination?